The Breuil-M\'ezard conjecture for potentially Barsotti-Tate representations: Realising local representations globally

 \begin{aprop} Let $K/\Qp$ be a finite extension, and let $\rbar_K:G_K\to\GL_2(\Fpbar)$ be a continuous representation.
 Then there is a totally real field $L^+$ and a continuous irreducible representation $\rbar:G_{L^+}\to\GL_2(\Fpbar)$ such that \begin{itemize} \item for each place $v|p$ of $L^+$, $L^+_v\cong K$ and $\rbar|_{L^+_v}\cong\rbar_K$, \item for each finite place $v\nmid p$ of $L^+$, $\rbar|_{G_{L^+_v}}$ is unramified, \item for each place $v|\infty$ of $L^+$, $\det\rbar(c_v)=-1$, where $c_v$ is a complex conjugation at $v$, and \item there is a non-trivial finite extension $\F/\F_p$ such that $\rbar(G_{L^+})=\GL_2(\F)$. \end{itemize}

 \end{aprop} \begin{proof} Choose a non-trivial finite extension $\F/\F_p$ such that $\rbar_K(G_K)\subset\GL_2(\F)$.
-We apply Proposition 3.2 of \cite{frankII} where, in the notation of that result, \begin{itemize} \item $G=\GL_2(\F)$, \item we let $F=E$ be any totally real field with the property that if $v|p$ is a place of $E$, then $E_v\cong K$, \item if $v|p$, we let $D_v=\rbar_K(G_K)$, \item if $v|\infty$, we let $c_v$ be the nontrivial conjugacy class of order 2 in $\GL_2(\F)$. \end{itemize} This produces a representation $\rbar$ which satisfies all the required properties, except possibly for the requirement that $\rbar$ be unramified outside $p$, which may be arranged by a further (solvable, if one wishes) base change. \end{proof}
+We apply Proposition 3.2 of \cite{frankII} where, in the notation of that result, \begin{itemize} \item $G=\GL_2(\F)$, \item we let $F=E$ be any totally real field with the property that if $v|p$ is a place of $E$, then $E_v\cong K$, \item if $v|p$, we let $D_v=\rbar_K(G_K)$, \item if $v|\infty$, we let $c_v$ be the nontrivial conjugacy class of order 2 in $\GL_2(\F)$. \end{itemize} This produces a representation $\rbar$ which satisfies all the required properties, except possibly for the requirement that $\rbar$ be unramified outside $p$, which may be arranged by a further (solvable, if one wishes) base change.
+(Note that while this is not stated there, the commutative diagram in of Proposition 3.2(4) of \cite{frankII} is the obvious one, where the top arrow is the natural inclusion.) \end{proof}

 We remark that the reason that we have assumed that $\F\ne\F_p$ is that we wish to apply Proposition A.2.1 of \cite{blggU2} to conclude that $\rbar(G_{L^+})$ is adequate.
 We have the following now-standard potential modularity result. \begin{athm} Let $L^+$ be a totally real field, let $M/L^+$ be a finite extension, and let $p>2$ be a prime.
 Let $\rhobar:G_{L^+}\to\GL_2(\Fpbar)$ be an irreducible continuous totally odd representation.
 Then there exists a finite totally real Galois extension $F^+/L^+$ such that \begin{itemize} \item the primes of $L^+$ above $p$ split completely in $F^+$, \item $F^+$ is linearly disjoint from $M$ over $L^+$, and \item there is a weight $0$ RAESDC (regular, algebraic, essentially self-dual, cuspidal) automorphic representation $\pi$ of $\GL_2(\A_{F^+})$ such that $\rbar_{p,\imath}(\pi)\cong \rhobar|_{G_{F^+}}$, and $\pi$ has level potentially prime to $p$. \end{itemize}